Ziqi-Li/GIS5122/README.md

 Office: Bellamy 314 \
 Email: ziqi.li@fsu.edu \
 Website: https://sites.google.com/view/ziqi-li/home \
-Office Hours: 2:00PM – 3:00PM, every Wednesday in-person, or by appointment.
+Office Hours: 2:30PM – 3:30PM, every Tuesday in my office.

 ## Overview

-In this course, you will learn a wide range of spatial statistical models from parametric to non-parametric, from global to local, for inferential and predictive tasks.
-You are expected to learn the theories and principles behind these models through simulation experiments and empirical examples.
-You will practice statistical exercises using Python and open-source packages.
+In this course, you will learn a wide range of spatial statistical and machine learning methods from parametric to non-parametric, from global to local, for inferential and predictive tasks.
+The list of models covered includes Linear Regression, Spatial Regression, GWR/MGWR, Multi-level Models, Generalized Additive Models, Decision Trees based models, and Neural Network based models.
+You are expected to learn the theories and principles behind these models through statistical simulation experiments and empirical examples.
+You will practice exercises using Python and open-source packages.

 ## Learning Outcomes

 - Understand statistical inference in modelling spatial data
+- Learn to fit/train statistical and machine learning models, evaluate model outputs, and generate proper interpretations
 - Explain the principles of machine learning
-- Evaluate asusmptions, advantages and disadvantages among different statistical/machine learning methods
+- Evaluate assumptions, advantages and disadvantages among different statistical/machine learning methods
 - Apply appropraiate statistical/machine learning methods to real-world data
 - Use Python and open-source packages for spatial data analysis